nes-lab/shepherd/README.md

  - Configurable, constant voltage power supply for attached sensor nodes
  - Level-translated serial connection to the attached sensor nodes

-For a detailed description see our [Paper](https://wwwpub.zih.tu-dresden.de/~mzimmerl/pubs/geissdoerfer19shepherd.pdf).
+For a detailed description see our [Paper](https://wwwpub.zih.tu-dresden.de/~mzimmerl/pubs/geissdoerfer19shepherd.pdf) or the [official documentation](https://orgua.github.io/shepherd/).

 A *shepherd* instance consists of a group of spatially distributed *shepherd* nodes that are time-synchronized with each other.
 Each *shepherd* node consists of a [BeagleBone](https://beagleboard.org/bone), the *shepherd* cape and a particular choice of capelets according to the user requirements.